AP Top 25 Reality Check: Strange time for Bama to pass Cincy | Times Leader

 Timing is everything in life and this week was a strange-looking time for Alabama to pass Cincinnati in The Associated Press college football poll.

-The Crimson Tide moved up Sunday to No. 2 behind top-ranked Georgia in the presented by Regions Bank.
+The Crimson Tide moved up Sunday to No. 2 behind top-ranked Georgia in the AP Top 25 presented by Regions Bank.
 The Bearcats slipped a spot to No. 3.

 This came after a weekend in which Alabama won 59-3 — against New Mexico State.
 No offense to the Aggies, but that’s a glorified scrimmage for the Tide.